AdobeDocs/id-service.en/help/reference/analytics-reference/server-side.md

 ## AppMeasurement for Java {#section-d664b94934924d048300d9c2b6560085}

-The Experience Cloud ID Service is not currently supported by AppMeasurement for Java.
+The Experience Platform Identity Service is not currently supported by AppMeasurement for Java.